-During this joy, some thoughts mingled with this love: “Am I now a mature woman and no longer this freckle-face kid whose biggest problem was how to get the homework done?”
+During this joy, some thoughts mingled with this love: “Am I now a mature woman and no longer this freckle-faced kid whose biggest problem was how to get the homework done?”

-Changing the diapers, nursing my girl, laundering her outfits; these are samples of the new household activities which should be done along with the old ones, and each of them is repeated at least once an hour.
+Changing the diapers, nursing my girl, laundering her outfits — these are samples of the new household activities that should be done along with the old ones, and each of them is repeated at least once an hour.

 Hardships to Overcome